Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "No, My Father. *You* proposed that.
 I simply volunteered for the mission."

-"…Oh, Gods *damnit* Regaari!
+"...Oh, Gods *damnit* Regaari!
 You were always the smartest between us, but now?!
 Of all the fuckin’ moments, you choose ***this*** to get a dig in?!"

 "If that’s what it takes!"
 Regaari actually squared up to Daar like he planned on fighting him.
-"Daar… *Cousin!* I can’t let you forget your duty just because of our history!"
+"Daar... *Cousin!* I can’t let you forget your duty just because of our history!"

 *That* was a deep cut.
 Daar didn’t look enraged, or murderous, or in any way like he’d just been challenged by a vastly inferior combatant.
 Instead, he looked like he’d been mortally wounded.

 Regaari’s ears slowly went sorrowfully flat.
 "I *love* you," he said.
 "You’re my Brother in every way.
 I don’t want to hurt you again.
 But this needs to happen.
 Thurrsto’s right, we can’t stand back and let the Hunters feast.
 And if I need to go into the fire to stop them, I’ll do it.
 I’ll do it *gladly."*

-"…I know."
+"...I know."
 Daar couldn’t muster anything beyond that.
 Painfully slowly, he returned to his seat at the end of the table, sat down like a very old man.

 "...Champion Thurrsto."